 By CTS Senior Coach Maddison Russell

 Cycling interval training can be a powerful tool to increase speed, power, and endurance on the bike.
-Unfortunately, many cyclists view interval training as a complicated and downright scary concept, and so they steer clear of including interval workouts in their training plan entirely.
+Unfortunately, many cyclists view interval training as a complicated and downright scary concept.
+As a result, they steer clear of interval workouts in their training plan entirely.

 Often, cyclists assume that interval training and HIIT workouts are just for professional cyclists or committed racer types.
-However, including targeted interval workouts can be a highly effective way for amateur cyclists to gain fitness with less training time and improve performances on solo adventures, group rides, gran fondos, and century rides.
+However, including targeted interval workouts can be highly effective for amateur cyclists.
+Intervals are a great way for all athletes gain fitness in less training time.
+In the end, these training efforts improve performances on solo adventures, group rides, gran fondos, gravel races, and century rides.

-Let’s dive into the basics of where you should start and how you can successfully implement interval workouts into a cycling training plan.
+Let’s dive into the basics of where to start and how to implement interval workouts into a cycling training plan.

 When talking about interval training, it is important to first focus on the “Ws.”
 That’s the what, why, and when.